telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application.md

 ---
 title: Set up in ASP.NET Framework
-page_title: Configure the web report designer in ASP.NET Framework application
+page_title: Configure web report designer in ASP.NET Framework
 description: "Learn how to configure the web report designer and its controller in the same ASP.NET Framework application."
 slug: telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application
 tags: how,to,set,up,in,.net,framework,application